Highlights from the Ratings and Financial Report for Funko Inc. (FNKO)

-Funko Inc. (NASDAQ:FNKO) went up by 5.61% from its latest closing price compared to the recent 1-year high of $27.20.
-The company’s stock price has collected 16.76% of gains in the last five trading sessions.
-Press Release reported on 08/05/21 that Funko Announces Executive Leadership Transition
+Funko Inc. (NASDAQ:FNKO) went down by -3.30% from its latest closing price compared to the recent 1-year high of $27.20.
+The company’s stock price has collected 5.30% of gains in the last five trading sessions.
+Press Release reported on 08/26/21 that Funko Rings in the Holidays With New Line of Seasonal Products Featuring Pop Culture Favorites

 Is It Worth Investing in Funko Inc. (NASDAQ :FNKO) Right Now?